AntoanYosifov/SoftUni-Angular-2025-Workshop/Rest-api/readme.md

 }
 ```

-## Create Post
+## Create PostItem
-Creates new Post of the author and returns the theme as json.
+Creates new PostItem of the author and returns the theme as json.

 ### URL --> ```/themes/:themeId```